hussner/namingconvention/nc_main.md

 ## 3.0 Patterns

 Only standard english alphanumeric characters [a-z], numbers [0-9] and approved delimiters [dash, space, comma or dot] are used for Azure objects names and attributes described in this document.
 No other characters are allowed.
-Some standard characters are not allowed on the names in Azure. __All characters lowercase - no exception.__
+Some standard characters are not allowed on the names in Azure. __All characters lowercase for main non dependent resources - no exception.__

 ### 3.1 Conditions: